 Save reading — and writing — time.

-So you might consider standardizing press releases, web pages, proposals, case studies — even your personality profiles.
-The secret is to develop standard structures that are flexible enough to cover a variety of subjects and to make sure everyone uses the templates.
+To write better, easier and faster, template your press releases, webpages, proposals, case studies — even your personality profiles.
+The secret is to develop standard structures that are flexible enough to cover a variety of subjects.

 Here are 13 templates to consider: